 Specialty Courts are problem-solving court sessions which provide court-supervised probation and mandated treatment focused on treating the mental health or substance abuse issues underlying criminal behavior.
-There are many types of specialty courts; Massachusetts has four types of specialty court sessions: drug courts, mental health courts, veterans’ treatment courts, and homelesss courts.
+There are many types of specialty courts; Massachusetts has four types of specialty court sessions: drug courts, mental health courts, veterans’ treatment courts, and homeless courts.
 The use of specialty courts (also referred to as “problem-solving courts”) has increased significantly in the last few years throughout the country.
 Specialty courts focus on substance abuse and addiction (drug courts), mental health issues (mental health courts) and veterans’ issues (veterans treatment courts).

 Drug courts address the issues underlying criminal behavior, such as drug or alcohol addiction and/or mental illness.
-Massachusetts has 18 adult drug courts and one Juvenile Drug Court.
+Massachusetts has 22 adult drug courts and one Juvenile Drug Court.
 Drug Courts provide intensive, supervised probation and mandate attendance at treatment, as well as regular drug testing with progress monitored by a supervising judge.
 Substance abuse treatment coordinators and probation officers provide clinical assessments, develop and monitor treatment placements, and identify ancillary counseling, case management and outreach services.
-The adult drug courts operate in the following District Courts: Ayer, Barnstable, Cambridge, Chelsea, Concord, Greenfield, Lawrence, Lynn, Malden, New Bedford, Newton, Orange, Plymouth, and Quincy.
+The adult drug courts operate in the following District Courts: Ayer, Barnstable, Brockton, Cambridge, Chelsea, Concord, Dudley, Fall River, Greenfield, Lawrence, Lowell, Lynn, Malden, New Bedford, Newton, Orange, Plymouth, and Quincy.
 The juvenile drug court operates in New Bedford and Fall River.
 There are four drug court sessions in the Boston Municipal Court: Charlestown, Dorchester, East Boston, and South Boston.

 The Supreme Judicial Court’s Standards on Substance Abuse (1998) urged judges to be cognizant of the role substance abuse plays in all matters that come before them.
 In criminal cases, the judge has the authority to require that defendants receive appropriate treatment, to have the probation department intensively monitor treatment assessments and placements and maintain relationships with local treatment providers, and to impose graduated sanctions for non-compliance.
 Judges in drug court sessions typically impose a strenuous regimen of treatment and accountability, and require a strong personal commitment from defendants to take control of their life situations and eliminate drug use.
 The key elements to an effective drug court program include: intensive probation supervision, including frequent drug testing, participation in treatment and therapeutic activities, and careful progress monitoring by the drug court judge.